CalinRadoni/esp-idf-v4-container-action/README.md

 ## Example usage

-Use the tag
+Use the tag to select the desired version of the `espressif/idf` Docker container.
+For `espressif/idf:v4.1` use:

 ```yml
 uses: CalinRadoni/esp-idf-v4-container-action@v4.1
 ```

-To get display the exit code use:
+To display the exit code use:

 ```yml
 - name: Build the code